It’s Kreinik Calling! where Dena Lenham from Kreinik Manufacturing Company shares inspiration and innovation with threads!

 Take a look at these photos for some of the creative ways people have used Kreinik thread bits.
 The Blending Filament you use for cross stitch also makes a recycled, felted project sparkle.
 Fine #8 Braid made for an embroidered dress is perfect for a Brer Possum fishing lure.
 Scraps of metallic ribbon and silk floss create decorative stitches on a crazy quilt.
 Your kids tie colorful fibers onto the tail of a kite.
-A fashionista adds metallic threads to the fringe of her knitted scarf.
+A fashionista adds metallic threads (which can be used in many unusual and clever ways!) to the fringe of her knitted scarf.
 There are so many ways threads of any length, weight, or kind can add even a little excitement, color, and texture to a project.

 We will keep saving our scraps because someone’s beautiful creation is right around the corner, and colorful fibers will be the perfect touch.
 No threads left behind!
 To creative infinity and beyond!